sjzeil/CoWeM/Public/courseWebsite/courseWebsite.md

 enforce content protection by placing an appropriate `.htaccess` file in the _Protected_ directory of the server.

-If the entire website is being hosted in a Learning management System (e.g., Blackboard) where the entire site will be limited to enrolled students, then there is, in effect, no difference between the _Public_ and _Protected_ directories and no special `.htaccess` file would be
+If the entire website is being hosted in a Learning Management System (e.g., Blackboard) where the entire site will be limited to enrolled students, then there is, in effect, no difference between the _Public_ and _Protected_ directories and no special `.htaccess` file would be